MillCloud/eslint-config-react/README.md

 yarn add eslint@~7.9.0 @modyqyw/eslint-config-react@~1.5.0 typescript@~4.0.0 -D
 ```

 - Add `tsconfig.json` into the project root if you use typescript.
+Check [Intro to the TSConfig Reference](https://www.typescriptlang.org/tsconfig).

 - Set up.